 My career started when I was an intern in UNFPA country office.
 Since then, I joined a Youth Network which is called “Tanora-Iray”, we are the Young Ambassadors involved in Sexual and Reproductive Health Rights (SRHR).
 Malagasy Young People are threatened by issues such as early pregnancy, exposure to HIV/AIDS, tobacco and drug use, which are all often linked to harmful socio-cultural practices.

 A survey showed that Malagasy young people start their sex life relatively early but adolescents and young people still have difficulties accessing information and services about sexual and reproductive health, an area where issues remain a concern.
 This lack of information contributes to accentuating the phenomenon of early pregnancy as well as HIV/Aids.

-Therefore, we are engaged in solving those issues as peer-educators.
-Tanora-Iray is a national youth led organization established in 2016; out of personal experiences, baseline and needs assessment of the community, the organization operates in four regions.
-Its targets youth and adolescents and its main purpose is to respond to Young people’s SRHR needs and gender-based violence.
+Therefore, our Youth Network is engaged in solving those issues as peer-educators.
+Tanora-Iray is a national youth led organization established in 2016.
+The organization operates in four regions.
+It targets youth and adolescents and its main purpose is to respond to Young people’s SRHR needs and gender-based violence.

 How I got into Politics:

 As the UNFPA Madagascar has always worked with Young People, they would invite us to their events.
 I had a great opportunity to meet Malagasy Politicians and decision makers and tell them about my volunteer work.
 I started to build relationships with a deputy Member of Parliament who was very impressed by our volunteer work.

 The deputy Member of Parliament then became a Minister and she invited me to join her team: my political career started there.
 I’m a member of the Cabinet of the Malagasy Ministry of Technical Education and Vocational Training as charged of missions.